riot-ci/RIOT/staging/README.md

 # Introduction

 Welcome to the staging tree!

 This tree contains experimental code that does not (yet) meet the quality requirements of RIOT.

+The idea of this tree is to provide a place to code that offers functionality, but has not (yet) received the polishing and refinement that is usually required in RIOT. staging/ is also a place where new ideas can be shared early with a wider audience in order to facilitate easier collaboration.

 **WARNING**